 Water Hardness Scale (Chart)

 This Water Softener Hardness Scale tells us if the water is soft or hard on a scale based on how many minerals are found in it.
-This water softener hardness chart will be based on grains per gallon (GPG) or Parts Per Million (PPM) and will look like this:
+This water softener hardness chart will be based on grains per gallon (GPG) and Parts Per Million (PPM) and will look like this:

 GRAINS/GAL | MG/L & PPM | CLASSIFICATION |